galopago/bq25504-calculator/README.md

 # BQ25504 Calculator

-A professional web calculator for configuring BQ25504 chip resistors, built with HTML, CSS and vanilla JavaScript.
+A web calculator for configuring BQ25504 chip resistors, built with HTML, CSS and vanilla JavaScript.

 ## Features